lana-20/selenium-webdriver-bidi/README.md

     devTools.send(Log.enable());

 Now we add a listener.
-Adding a listener is what allows us to listen for events.
+Adding a listener is what allows us to listen to events.

     devTools.addListener(Log.entryAdded(),
     	logEntry -> (